Iced-code/Hoppit/README.md

 A Java-based game where you play as a frog catching flies.

 ## Instructions
-Press the SPACEBAR to stick out the frog's tongue.
-Catch the fly as it flies by.
+Press the SPACEBAR to stick out the frog's tongue and Catch the fly as it flies by.
 Miss three flies?
 It's game over.
 Try your best to get a new high score!

 ## Downloading...